People with “smiling” depression would be able to mislead even their closest relatives | Health & Wellness

 “The term ‘smiling depression’ refers to depressive symptoms that present the typical symptoms associated with these disorders, but in which the diagnosed subject shows an desire to hide.
 And this longing results in an active position so that the people around him do not perceive the discomfort he is facing”, explains Rodríguez Pousada.

 The fact that people who suffer from it make an effort to hide their discomfort, which translates into greater difficulty in detecting it.
-Therefore, the diagnosed cases could be a very small portion of all existing ones.
+Therefore, the diagnosed cases might be a very small portion of all existing ones.

 Nevertheless, those who suffer from it experience the same discomfort as a person with typical depression.
 And in fact, they are aware of what is happening to them.
 Or, at least, that something is wrong.